SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Measurements](/guides/users-guide/measurements.png)

-If a chart contains graphs with different units, one Y axis is rendered per unit.
-For example, motion measurements consist of three parameters with unit "meter per square second", so only one axis is rendered.
+If a chart contains graphs with different units, one Y-axis is rendered per unit.
+For example, motion measurements consist of three parameters with unit "meter per square second"; so only one axis is rendered.
 Modem statistics consist of signal strength in decibel milliwatts and bit error rate in percent, so one axis is rendered for each graph.

 To see detailed information about the measured values, hover your mouse cursor over the chart.
 A tooltip will be displayed with detailed information on the measurement most close to your cursor.
 (The tooltip will "snap" to the closest measurement.)

 By default, charts show the raw data of the last hour.
-You can change the time range on the X axis by clicking on the drop-down menu reading "Last hour".
+You can change the time range on the X-axis by clicking on the drop-down menu reading "Last hour".

 If you increase the time range, the drop-down menu reading "No aggregation" will switch to "hourly" or "daily".
 This means that the chart now shows ranges instead of individual raw data points.
 For "hourly", the chart will show a range of the minimum and maximum value measured in an hour.
 For "daily", the chart will show the minimum and maximum value measured over the day.
 Likewise, the tooltips will now show ranges of values instead of individual values.